-- .42 To be meaningful, the P/E ratio should be based on an earnings number that reflects the underlying operating/trading performance of an entity and should be calculated consistently between entities and over time.
-Several developments in the financial world (for example, increased use and complexity of derivative instruments) and the consequential accounting treatment, as well as the balance sheet approach of the IASB, have, however, blurred the distinction between capital and income.
-These developments have also blurred the platform versus operating/trading distinction, developed in the original headline earnings formula of 1995, as contained in the SAICA Circular 7/2002, and make it increasingly difficult to apply the platform versus operating/trading principles consistently. - .43 Recognition of changes in value (re-measurements in IASB terms) in the income statement will increase as the IASB moves more to a fair value accounting approach.
-The increase in re-measurements increases the possibility of volatility of an entity's performance numbers.
-The exclusion of (most) re-measurements (other than those, for example, stemming from operating/trading) parallels in most cases the original headline earnings distinction between platform and operating/trading.
-This provides ongoing justification for the original principle and validates the continued use of the currently published historic headline earnings data without interruption.
-This has significant value for time-series analysis, especially over several economic cycles. - .44 In view of the mixed attribute (cost/fair value) model in IFRS, especially in IAS 39 - Financial Instruments: Recognition and distinction between platform Measurement, the the operating/trading mentioned above may sometimes be difficult to make.
-In some cases this difficulty, and/or the practical considerations involved, may result in headline earnings being based on an accounting treatment which may appear contradictory to the headline earnings principle of distinguishing between the platform and operating/trading.
-Such imperfections have to be accepted if headline earnings is going to achieve the objective of creating a single earnings number that is consistently calculated.
+.41 To be meaningful, the P/E ratio should be based on an earnings number that reflects the underlying operating/trading performance of an entity and should be calculated consistently between entities and over time.
+Several developments in the financial world (for example, increased use and complexity of derivative instruments) and the consequential accounting treatment, as well as the approach of the IASB to focus on the statement of financial position, have, however, blurred the distinction between capital and income.
+These developments have also blurred the platform versus operating/trading distinction, developed in the original headline earnings formula of 1995, as contained in the SAICA Circular 7/2002, and make it increasingly difficult to apply the platform versus operating/trading principles consistently.